 - explore the nature of knowledge through the programme’s unique theory of knowledge course.

 International research shows that there are many benefits to choosing the IB diploma programme:

 - pupils are better able than their peers to cope with demanding workloads, manage their time and meet the expectations placed on them

 - analysis of DP pupils in Canada, the UK and the USA found that the programme’s extended essay improves pupils’ approach to learning in higher education

 - 72% of pupils taking the DP in China attend one of the world’s top 500 universities, according to a 2013 study.

 Further details on the programme can be found on the IB website at

-To view the school’s most recently published IB results, read our booklet on exam results and leavers’ destinations.
+To view the school’s most recently published IB results, read our 2017-18 Exam Results and University Destinations.